Open-Attestation/documentation-website/website/docs/integrator-section/webapp-tutorial/revoke-document-store-webapp.md

 ---
 id: revoke-document-store-webapp
-title: Revoking Document with Webapp
+title: Revoking Document with Web App
-sidebar_label: Revoking Document Store
+sidebar_label: Revoking Document
 ---

 This guide will help you revoke a hash using one of the available web applications.
-You will find more details about revoking on [this page](/docs/integrator-section/verifiable-document/ethereum/revoking-document).

 Currently, there are 2 web applications:

 - [OpenCerts Admin Portal](https://admin.opencerts.io/)
 - [TradeTrust Admin Portal](https://admin.tradetrust.io/)

-In this tutorial, we will use the first webapp.
+In this tutorial, we will use the first web app.

 ## Prerequisites